AMD unveils speedy processors and graphics chips for 2018

 In graphics, AMD expects to expand its Vega product family in 2018 with the Radeon Vega Mobile GPU for ultrathin notebooks.

-Meanwhile, Navi, the follow-on graphics architecture to Vega, will be produced with 7-nanometer circuitry, and AMD’s follow-on “Next-Gen” graphics architecture is expected to go into production with a 7-nanometer-plus process.
+Meanwhile, Navi, the graphics architecture following Vega, will be produced with 7-nanometer circuitry, and AMD’s follow-on “Next-Gen” graphics architecture is expected to go into production with a 7-nanometer-plus process.

-AMD is also working on a production-level machine learning software environment, Radeon Open eCosystem Compute Platform (RocM) 1.7.
+AMD is also working on a production-level machine learning software environment: Radeon Open eCosystem Compute Platform (RocM) 1.7.
 The software has full support across the most

 commonly used frameworks for machine learning.